 - More flexibility for placement and routability of the internal clock of RM in subsequent implementation.

 - Global clock partitioning is only required to allocate enough clock regions for a given net to drive RM loads.
 This can reduce the chance of clock partitioning errors.

 - This is recommended whenever possible to achieve better skew and optimal clock root placement.

 - Boundary clock net track gets locked down after first implementation.

 - The PPLOCs of the boundary clock nets are distributed to all clock regions covered by the RP Pblock.

-- The clock root of the boundary clock net can get placed anywhere in the device, since it can drive both static and RP loads.
-If the loads of boundary clock are more in static region, it is possible that clock root gets placed in static region.
+- The clock root of the boundary clock net can be placed anywhere in the device, because it can drive both static and RP loads.
+If the loads of boundary clock are located more in static region, it is possible that the clock root is placed in static region.

-it is possible that boundary clock nets gets locked down after first
+the RP Pblock, it is possible that boundary clock nets are locked down after

-implementation with sub-optimal clock root location.
-Xilinx recommends using
+first implementation with sub-optimal clock root location.
+AMD recommends using the

 USER_CLOCK_ROOTconstraint on the boundary clock net to manually constrain the